Accuraty/AccuMap/README.md

 #### Configuration (Settings, Resources)

 The AccuMap App has a single setting in App Settings: the Google Embed Maps API key.
 The AccuMap App doesn't use any app resources.
+While Google's Embed Maps api is free with unlimited usage, it still requires an api key according to https://developers.google.com/maps/documentation/embed/usage-and-billing.
+Visit https://console.cloud.google.com/ to find/create api keys.

 #### Style